-ENGL 379 Science, Literature, Gender 3 cr
+ENGL 379 Science, Literature, Gender

 Studies particular texts in their historical, philosophical and social contexts.
 Students will practice using evidence from those various contexts to sharpen their sense of how literary works steer the reader toward conclusions about the value of the world each text presumes for itself.
 Readings will be drawn from more than one genre within a particular historical period.
-Prerequisite: ENGL 250 or department approval

-ENGL 381 African American Literature 3 cr
+ENGL 381 African American Literature

-Surveys texts drawn from such writers as Hughes, Dubois, Wright, Morrison, Giovanni, Reed, Douglass, etc. Course attributes: CRCU.
-Prerequisite: ENGL 250 or department approval
+Surveys texts drawn from such writers as Hughes, Dubois, Wright, Morrison, Giovanni, Reed, Douglas, etc. Course attributes: CRCU.